-Teaching Assistants (TAs), or Learning Support Assistants, are valued members in the education sector, providing essential support to both Teachers and students.
-In the role of a TA, you’ll engage with students to foster their educational, emotional, and social development, whether through individualised attention, small group sessions, or whole class activities.
+Teaching assistants (TAs) are valued members in the education sector, providing essential help to both teachers and students.
+In the role of a TA, you’ll engage with students to support their educational, emotional, and social development, whether through individual attention, small group sessions, or whole class activities.

-Teaching Assistants undertake various responsibilities to assist Teachers, such as classroom preparation, resource creation, and showcasing student achievements.
-As valued members of the team, TAs contribute to students’ acquisition of literacy and numeracy skills, particularly during critical developmental stages.
+Teaching assistants undertake various responsibilities to assist teachers, such as classroom preparation, resource creation, and showcasing student achievements.
+As valued members of the team, TAs contribute to students’ literacy and numeracy skills, particularly during critical developmental stages.

 Duties and responsibilities